 Left: Rocking wall overview; Middle: Lower stories detail; Right: Upper stories detail.
 Revit model by Aleesha Busch Acknowledgements The structural system scope of this project is sponsored by NSF Grants No. 1635227, 1634628, 1634204.
 The nonstructural component scope of this project is sponsored by NSF Grant No. CMMI-1635363 and USFS Grant No. 19-DG-11046000-16.
-The test program also received great technical, financial, and material donation support from industry leaders both with the U.S. and internationally; please see the full list of sponsors at http://nheritallwood.mines.edu/collaboration.html.
+The use and operation of NHERI shake table facility is supported by NSF through Grant No.1520904.
+The test program also received great technical, financial, and material donation support from industry leaders both with the U.S. and internationally; please see the full list sponsors http://nheritallwood.mines.edu/collaboration.html.
 The project team is very grateful for this support.